Laplace Transform Based Low-Complexity Learning of Continuous Markov Semigroups: Conclusion

 \section{Conclusion}

 We presented a first-of-its-kind method to learn continuous Markov semigroups, offering both theoretical guarantees at any time-lag and linear computational complexity in the state dimension, enabling efficient exploration of high-dimensional complex systems.
-Furthermore, our method applies to a broad range of Markov processes previously unaddressed.
-The main limitation of the current results lies in the assumption of uniform sampling.
-While the theory can be seamlessly adapted to multiple observations sharing the same non-uniform sampling, an important challenge is to extend it to (non-uniformly sampled) single trajectory data.
+Notably, our method applies to a broad range of Markov processes previously unaddressed, and overcomes the problem of TO-based methods failing to capture slow dynamics when trained on data with high sampling frequency.
+The main limitation of the current results lies in the assumption of uniform sampling of the (full) state of the system.
+While the theory can be seamlessly adapted to multiple observations sharing the same non-uniform sampling, an important challenge is to extend it to non-uniformly sampled single trajectory data, as well as to the case of partially observed systems.

-The supplementary material of this paper is structured into several key sections, each providing detailed insights and/or formal proofs of all our results.
+{\bf Acknowledgments.} This work was supported by the EU Project ELIAS (grant No. 101120237), and by the European Union – NextGenerationEU and the Italian National Recovery and Resilience Plan through the Ministry of University and Research (MUR), under Project PE0000013 CUP J53C22003010006.
+KL acknowledges support from the French National Research Agency for the DECATTLON project (ANR-24-CE40-3341).
+We thank the anonymous reviewers for their insightful and valuable feedback.